Plumsail/forms-docs/SharePoint/how-to/document-meta.rst

 .. |pic1| image:: ../images/how-to/child-parent-form/datasource.png
    :alt: Data Source configuration

-Other fields are not, and you might want to specify certain properties for the uploaded documents, take it from the current form or make some additional requests with JS.
+Other fields are not, and you might want to specify certain properties for the uploaded documents, for example, take some data from the current form or make some additional requests with JS.
 In this article, I will show you how this can be achieved.

 Example
 --------------------------------------------------